hubtru/SalesTrendsAnalyzer/Final code/README (1).md

 **Outputs**:

 - Concatenated CSV file: A CSV file containing all the converted raw data files concatenated into a single Pandas DataFrame and saved in the specified output directory (destination_path).
-Default name is: `merged_raw.csv`.
+Default name is: `Data/merged_raw.csv`.
 - Cleaned CSV file: A cleaned CSV file (with name 'merged_cleaned.csv') containing the cleaned data, saved in the Data directory.

 **Usage**: